zcsaqueeb/Haio_auto/README.md

-Here’s the polished `README.md` file tailored for your project with all the necessary details:

 ---

 # Automated Wallet Referral and Reward Script

 🚀 **Boost your rewards with my referral link**: [Join Here!](https://haio.fun/introduction/?ref=7510bd0a69ecb690a488b3b12b2efeb8ccb99f09)

 This project automates wallet creation, applies referral codes, and claims rewards via the Haio API.
-It supports **proxy** and **non-proxy** setups, allowing flexible configuration for seamless execution.
+It supports **proxy** and **non-proxy** setups, with dynamic proxy configuration using `proxy.txt` for seamless execution.

 ---